vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 Finally, the script calls the `ActivateStep` function, to adjust UI elements appropriately (e.g. disable the *Mark as Done* button).

-## result
+## Result

-The animation shows the audit with our example data.
-First a new audit is generated from a tamplate.
-Then the audit starts and every step is marked as done.
-Two of the steps require the user's input.
+The following video shows what our audit app looks like.
+First, we select the CNC safety audit.
+Then we mark each step of the audit as done.
+Two of the steps require user input.
-It's very important to understand that our example only shows a small part od the options.
-It's easy to use the same architecture and principle to build even very complex audits with lot's of different layouts and much more user input.
-For the sake of clearity we only did a very simple example here.

 ![image](/assets/2025-06-21/result.gif)

+It's important to note that we only gave a small demonstration of what's possible with this architecture.
+It's easy to use the same architecture to build highly complex audits with many different layouts and much more user input.